vorausrobotik/voraus-ad-dataset/README.md

 black .
 ```

-and execute all checks using the following command:
+And execute all checks using the following command:

 ```shell
 tox
 ```

+**Note:** Running **tox** the first time takes a few minutes since tox creates new virtual environments for linting and testing.
+The following **tox** executeions are much faster.

 ## Credits